 3.2 Instructional Objectives:

 Upon completing the Fire Safety Course, you will be able to:

 - Describe how to organize and start a fire operation.

 - Describe the procedure to classify the burning material into suitable class and to extinguish it using the appropriat extinguishing medium.

 - List the safety precautions that must be followed in a fire fighting operation.

 - Name and describe the use and maintenance of the tools equipment and accessories used in a fire fighting operation

-- List and describe the basic techniques for entry into the fire. scene or a building on fire.
+- List and describe the basic techniques for entry into a fir. scene or a building on fire.

 Each lesson will introduce its own objectives.